 The Debtor Electronic Bankruptcy Noticing (DeBN) is a Bankruptcy Noticing Center (BNC) program that allows debtors to receive orders and notices sent by the Court via email rather than by U.S. Mail.
 Only the Court can serve notices on the debtor electronically.
 Service requirements for other parties in a bankruptcy case do not change with DeBN.
 You are required to file a form to either opt in or opt out of electronic noticing in your bankruptcy case.
+The form must be accompanied by a copy of a government issued ID (ie driver's license, passport).
 See the following link for more information.